 The craft beer scene in Chicago is exploding.
-The city has been dubbed the craft beer capital of the country, with more breweries than any other U.S. city (160 and counting!).
+The city has been dubbed the craft beer capital of the country, with more than 160 breweries and counting.
 Our ever-evolving brewing community includes everything from experimental microbreweries to some of the biggest names in craft brewing.

-Whether you’re downtown or in our diverse neighborhoods, beer lovers will find a unique Chicago brewery or taproom in every corner of the city.
+Whether you’re downtown or in our vibrant neighborhoods, beer lovers will find a unique Chicago brewery or taproom in almost every corner of the city.
 The guides below will help you navigate the city’s distinct brewing districts.

 Downtown and South Loop